couchbaselabs/try-cb-java/README.md

 The following pieces need to be in place in order to run the application.

 1. Couchbase Server 6.5.0
-2. Java 8 or later
+2. Java 8 or later (Java 11 recommended)
 3. Maven 3 or later

 If you want to run the application from your IDE rather than from the command line you also need your IDE set up to